 Depreciation – Straight Line

-For example, if a corporation expects higher income in future years, it can use straight-line depreciation for modelling contributions to be less in the immediate future.
-Straight-line depreciation yields larger amounts in future years.
+For example, if a corporation expects higher income in future years, it can use straight-line depreciation for modelling income to be less in the immediate future.
+Straight-line depreciation thus yields larger income amounts in future years.

 In a straight-line scenario, 100 percent of the depreciation is allotted by the expected lifespan of the component (100 percent/16=) or 6.25 percent per fiscal-year.
 If the component is 9 years old, then the accumulated depreciation is (6.25% x 9=) or 56.26 percent and the reserve requirement is thus the cost times the accumulated depreciation ($13,628 x 56.26%=) or $7,666.

 REIC CRP reserve fund planning benchmarked scenarios do not tweak expenditures and do not stray from the functional approach, with its fiscal-year based modelling of all variables considered all-at-once.